RupeshGB/Rent-Harbor-/README.md

 # 🏠 Rent Harbor

 **Rent Harbor** is your all-in-one  property management tool built for mom-and-pop landlords who want less stress and more clarity.
-Track rent payments , manage tenants 👥, and handle maintenance requests all from a clean, responsive dashboard designed with simplicity in mind.
+Track rent payments , manage tenants, and handle maintenance requests all from a clean, responsive dashboard designed with simplicity in mind.

  **Features**
 - 📊 Intuitive dashboard with rental insights